-It is worth noting that this is one of the few essential oils that can go directly to the skin.
-However, if you want to be cautious, you can try mixing a few drops with your moisturizer to create a homemade spot treatment, or use one of the many pre-formulated skin lightening products that contain it.
-True to its name, it contains only 100% organic and pure tea tree oil and works just as well for a problematic complexion as it does for an irritated scalp.
-The oil also has antifungal benefits that make it an excellent combatant of scales.
+It is one of the few essential oils that can be applied directly to the skin without diluting it first.
+However, if you want to be cautious, you can mix a few drops with your moisturizer to create a homemade spot treatment or use one of the many pre-formulated skin lightening products that contain it.Marula oil is another great choice for moisturizing the skin.
+It absorbs quickly without leaving a greasy residue and is rich in antioxidants.
+It also has antimicrobial benefits that make it an excellent combatant of scales.